hartwigmedical/hmftools/sv-linx/README.md

 A cluster can be chained into more than 1 chain, each one representing the neo-chromosomes resulting from the rearrangement event.
 Chaining is often imperfect and incomplete due to the inclusion of single breakends and uncertainty about JCN and subsequent breakend replication.

 ##### Special considerations for LINE clusters
 LINE clusters typically involve one or more insertions from a single source location to multiple target sites in the genome, with occasional inversion or rearrangement of the inserted sequence.
 Due to the highly localised origin and frequent overlap of these inserted elements, the above chaining rules are not appropriate for LINE clusters.
 Instead, assembled and transitive links are chained first and then pairs of SVs or assembled/transitive chains that make consistent insertions to a single remote site are chained together.
-Single breakends at an insertion site that are paired with a breakpoint to a known or suspected LINE source element and have insert sequence alignment matching the same source LINE element with the correct orientation are also chained at the source site.
+Single breakends at an insertion site that are paired with a breakpoint to a known or suspected LINE source region and have insert sequence alignment matching the same source LINE region with the correct orientation are also chained at the source site.
 SVs that cannot be paired off to form consistent insertions are not chained.

 ##### Special considerations for extrachromosomal DNA (ecDNA)